truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

       ["group.bsdgrp_gid", "=", 3000],
     ]

-If a key contains a literal dot (".") in its name, then it must be escaped via a double backlash.
+If a key contains a literal dot (".") in its name, then it must be escaped via a double backslash.

 Javascript:
     :::javascript
     [